 - Upper corners: In most doors, upper, left, and right jambs combine, resulting in easy sealing.
 Some entries may not have such frames, so you should consider the upper corner of the door separately.

 - Between the doors or along with the jambs: These types of doors are popular for large entries.
 They are also popular as French doors.
 French doors usually are two-sided, and in between, there’s a possible gap that you should seal.

 - Hinge corners: The door and hinges are the crucial places you should consider.
 Loose fitting or a broken hinge might cause unwanted leaking.

 - Door bottom: The door bottom is between the bottom side of the door and the floor.
 It is a specific position where the air leaks simultaneously.

 You must choose the best option to get the best result from door seal strips.
 Don’t worry!
 We know that it is not easy to find the ideal one from a wide selection of materials and types on the market.
 In this article, we will walk you through different types of door seal strips for other applications and help you choose the necessary weatherstripping in a breeze.
 Read on to learn more information.

 Door Seal Strip for Typical Doors

-Typical doors include our everyday houses, apartments, office, shopping malls, etc. and sealing them is an easy job.
+Typical doors include our everyday houses, apartments, offices, shopping malls, etc.; sealing them is easy.
 Here are six main door seal strip types based on positions and materials.
 You can get six main door seal strip types based on the positions and material types.

 - Plain felt weather stripping for doors: Felt door seal strips are the most popular weather stripping for doors.
 The primary materials of these types of door jamb weatherstrip are cotton, polyester, and wool.